 Climate Smart Communities

-The Town of Lake George is one of New York’s newest Climate Smart Communities, and only the second community in Warren County (behind Glens Falls) to enter the program.
-The Climate Smart Communities actions and endeavors that will be undertaken by Lake George will be lead by the Town’s Planning and Zoning Office with the help of the Town’s “Go Green” Committee (to act as the local CSC Task Force).
-These actions will include but not be limited to a local (or County) GHG emissions inventory, a local Climate Action Plan, increasing the communities use of renewable energy and decreasing overall energy use, and informing and educating the public on these endeavors.
+The Town and Village of Lake George are two of New York’s newest CERTIFIED BRONZE Climate Smart Communities, and the first two local governments in the Adirondack Park to become certified.
+The Climate Smart Communities actions and endeavors undertaken by Lake George are led by the Planning and Zoning Office with the help of the Town’s “Go Green” Committee (to act as the local CSC Task Force).
+These actions include but not be limited to a local (or County) GHG emissions inventory, a local Climate Action Plan, increasing the communities use of renewable energy and decreasing overall energy use, and informing and educating the public on these endeavors.

 By enabling localities to act on climate without mandating which programs or policies they should adopt, the Climate Smart Communities program helps localities to discover and adopt the measures that will work best for them, and to create sustainable, vibrant and attractive places to live and work.

-The Town and Village of Lake George have recently been awarded a $25,000 grant from DEC to compete a joint Climate Action Plan to create strategies to reduce GHG emissions and dependence on fossil fuels, and to help the community understand and prepare for climate change.
+The Town and Village of Lake George were awarded a $25,000 grant IN 2016 from DEC to compete a joint Climate Action Plan to create strategies to reduce GHG emissions and dependence on fossil fuels, and to help the community understand and prepare for climate change.
 Through this project, the Town intends to become the first Certified Climate Smart Community in the Adirondack region.